 iSCSI chip maker iVivity Inc. is also planning to demonstrate a 10 Gbps iSCSI SAN this week, alongside partners Broadcom Corp. and StoreAge Ltd. The solution, iVivity promises, delivers full 10 Gbps iSCSI performance, simultaneously manages both block and file IO, and handles all the popular disk interfaces.

-.
+system-on-a-chip.
 The iSNP8000 ™ provides full 10 Gbps iSCSI, TCP and IP offload coupled with a number of embedded processors running a full-featured storage virtualization firmware stack.
-IStor's plans are to integrate the iSCSI RAID array on a chip with its GigaStor family of subsystem storage controllers, which includes support for both Serial ATA
+IStor's plans are to integrate the iSCSI RAID array on a chip with its GigaStor family of subsystem storage controllers, which includes support for both